 Yara Veloso

-Multidisciplinary artist, coder and educator based in Rotterdam.
-See CV
+Multidisciplinary artist based in Rotterdam See CV

 Info